Shock Wave in the Beirut Explosion: Theory and Video Analysis: Conclusion

 \section{Conclusion}

-Our results provide a semi-quantitative confirmation of the theory of shock waves far from the explosion.
-We find evidence of the broadening of the overpressure layer and a linear relationship between its thickness $l$ and $\sqrt{\ln{R}}$.
+Our results support the theory of shock waves far from the explosion.
+We find evidence of the broadening of the overpressure layer and a linear relationship between its thickness $\ell$ and $\sqrt{\ln{R}}$.

 We believe that this project has a significant pedagogical value.
 It illustrates non-trivial but tractable theoretical considerations with a striking phenomenon visible in published videos.
 Such a connection is relatively rare, since shock waves are not frequently visible.